Home » Michigan Travel Regions » Northern Michigan » Headlands International Dark Sky Park: A Local’s Guide (Free, Open 24/7)

 What to Know Before You Go

-Stargazing & Sky-Watching Tips
+Stargazing and Sky-Watching Tips

 A few things make the difference between a good night here and a great one: